Orkney Museum has suspended its collections enquiries service in order to focus on the major capital project at Scapa Flow Museum, Lyness.

 The museum is housed in an historic building and the other galleries and corridors are too small to allow for physical distancing.

-Due to the small corridors and galleries, numbers are limited to 8 visitors in the building at any one time.
+Due to the small corridors and galleries, numbers are limited to 26 visitors in the building at any one time.
+Please be respectful of other visitors and abide by physical distancing guidelines.
+If a gallery is busy, please wait before entering.

-Visitors should stay for a maximum of 30 minutes.
+Visitors should stay for a maximum of one hour.

 Our opening hours have been reduced to allow time for regular cleaning.
 We have introduced physical distancing measures to prevent overcrowding and our staff will be monitoring this closely.
 We ask you to use the hand sanitiser provided on entering and leaving the building.